confluence-breast-cancer-consortia/pre-confluence-analysis/scripts/analysis/Aim2_Polygenicity/README.md

 # Aim2_Polygenicity

-This folder contains code to construct LD matrices in the GENESIS format for each ancestry, trait the 2 component and 3 component GENESIS models, estimate the phenotypic variance/genotypic variance/AUC from the 3 component GENESIS model, and extract the results.
+This folder contains code to construct LD matrices in the GENESIS format for each ancestry using 1000G data, train the 2 component and 3 component GENESIS models, estimate the phenotypic variance/genotypic variance/AUC from the 3 component GENESIS model, compute the genotypic/phenotypic variance as well as the AUC, and create Figures ... as shown in the main manuscript.
+Code to construct LD matrices in the GENESIS format for the AABCG cohort is identical to that of the the 1000G data.